Department website: http://theatre.wvu.edu/

 All theatre degree programs at West Virginia University are accredited by the National Association of Schools of Theatre (NAST).

 The School of Theatre & Dance offers a competitive training program for the student who seeks artistic growth and development.
 The School trains students in modern, state-of-the-art facilities with an emphasis on experiential learning in either a B.A. or B.F.A. degree program.
-We offer intensive training by professionals in the industry with small classes and one-on-one mentoring.
+We offer intensive training by industry professionals with small classes and one-on-one mentoring.

 We, the faculty and staff, educate students in the diverse traditions and practices of theatre and dance.
 We challenge each student to engage and confront—vigorously, honestly, and innovatively—the many processes of collaborative theatre and dance.
 We exemplify to our students the role of creative artists to develop, to explore, and to contribute meaningfully to the world they inhabit.